 How many Italian wines are there?

 The book Wine Grapes identifies 377 unique indigenous wine grapes in Italy.
-With the existence of biotypes or subvarieties (genetically the same but with morphological and physiological differences), many believe this number is much higher.
+And, with the existence of biotypes or sub-varieties (these are genetically identical grapes but with morphological and physiological differences), many believe this number is much higher.

 257,152 acres / 104,068 hectares

 Nero d’Avola (red): A bolder red wine variety with fruity flavors of plum, raspberry sauce, and licorice with fine tannins with a somewhat smoky, spiced finish.
 Pairs excellently with rich roasted meats and veggies.

 Inzolia, Grillo, and Catarratto (white): Three white wine grapes typically used for Marsala but also make for great, more full-bodied, chardonnay-like whites.
 Think lemons, yellow apples, mango, notes of tarragon, and a refreshing salty sea breeze.

 Primitivo (red): This red wine explodes with sweet red strawberries, blackberries, leather, and a whiff of smoke.
 It’s the same grape as Zinfandel in the US and will cozy alongside BBQ burgers.

 Negroamaro (red): A deeper, darker red wine from Puglia with more plum and herbal notes of dried sage and oregano.
 There’s a Negroamaro blend with Malvasia Nera, and together they make a perfect balance in a rich red wine called Salice Salentino DOC.

 Prosecco (sparkling): The most famous sparkling wine from Italy is grown mostly in Veneto around the region of Valdobbiadene.
 Keep your eyes peeled for wines labeled with the sub-regions of Colli Asolani and Valdobbiadene Conegliano or Prosecco Superiore.
 Read more about Prosecco here.